well-typed/ghc-events-analyze/doc/blogpost/introducing.md

     7                      9000ns    0.000s
     TOTAL           49425486000ns   49.425s

-Some notes:
+For the user-labelled time periods the tool is giving us the wall-clock time between the "START" and "STOP" events, excluding time spent doing GC.
+If there are multiple start/stop periods for the same label then it gives us the total time.
+We exclude GC time because GC happens at essentially arbitrary points and it would not be helpful to account the full cost of a GC to one user-labelled time period (which might otherwise be very short indeed).

+Some notes for this example:

-1. The total amount of time for each user event is _less_ in the two core case, because in the single core case those user events find themselves "waiting" for other threads.
+1. The total amount of time for our `fibNN`-periods is _less_ in the two core case, because in the single core case neither of the threads evaluating `fib` calls are running all the time -- since the two threads have to share the one core.
-2. However, the total time across all _threads_ is approximately much the same in both cases; we are still doing the same amount of work, it's just that in the two core case the work of some of those threads is overlapped.
+2. However, the total time across all _threads_ is approximately the same in both cases; we are still doing the same amount of work, it's just that in the two core case the work of some of those threads is overlapped.
-3. In fact, for this particular example (with the user events created as we have) we can see from the totals that in the single core case we are doing a lot of waiting (taking 78.2s seconds to do 44.3 seconds worth of work), while we are doing almost no waiting at all in the two core case (taking 50.0 seconds to do 49.4 seconds worth of work).
-4. `ghc-events-analyze` corrects user events for garbage collection;
-   basically, it simulates that all user events are stopped when garbage collection starts, and are resumed again when garbage collection finishes.
-   This matches the stop-the-world nature of ghc's garbage collector, and means that you can more meaningfully compare total time for different user events.
+3. It is important not to confuse our labelled time periods with a thread running and doing real work.
+We can see in this example in the single-core case that the sum of all the `fibNN` time periods is much longer than the total execution time of all threads in the program (78.2 seconds vs 44.3 seconds).
+That is because we have two threads running these fib tasks but each of those threads is only gettting about 50% of the CPU.
+In the two-core case the two threads each get a core to themselves and so the total of our `fibNN` time periods is very close to the total thread execution time (50.0 seconds vs 49.4 seconds).

 Real World Application 1
 ------------------------

-Well-Typed have been developing a server application for a particular client.
+Well-Typed have been developing a server application for a client.
 The client reported that after certain kinds of requests the server had unexpected spikes in CPU usage.
-For technical reasons we could not compile the server application with profiling enabled, and hence profiling information was not available.
-Moreover, profiling would only give us totals, not CPU usage over time.
-However, we could generate an eventlog; visualizing the eventlog with threadscope yielded
+For technical reasons we could not compile the server application in profiling mode, and hence profiling information was not available.
+Moreover, GHC's normal time profiling would have given us totals across the whole program run (broken down by cost center), but we needed a breakdown of CPU usage over time.
+We could however generate an eventlog;
+visualizing the eventlog with threadscope yielded

 ![server threadscope](server-I0.3-threadscope.png)

-We can make certain educated guesses from this picture: the spikes in activity are probably different requests coming in at the server, and the reported unexpected CPU usage reported by the client might be related to garbage collection (the orange blobs that threadscope reports).
-However, instrumenting the code (by labelling some threads and adding user events that correspond to the server handling different kinds of user requests) and then running it through `ghc-events-analyze` yielded a more informative picture:
+We can make certain educated guesses from this picture: the spikes in activity are probably different requests coming in to the server, and the reported unexpected CPU usage reported by the client might be related to garbage collection (the orange blobs that threadscope shows).
+However, instrumenting the code (by labelling some threads and labelling time periods that correspond to the server handling different kinds of requests) and then running it through `ghc-events-analyze` yielded a more informative picture:

 ![server with -I0.3](server-I0.3.timed.png)

 (This uses `ghc-events-analyze`'s `--filter` option to only show certain events/threads.)
-The user events clearly show when the server is handing requests of type A and B, and we see corresponding spikes in CPU activity in the server's main thread (with ID 6).
+The labelled time periods now clearly show when the server is handing requests of type A and B, and we see corresponding spikes in CPU activity in the server's main thread (with ID 6).
 Threads 4 and 5 handle communication between the client and server, and we see "blips" at the start and end of each request, as expected.

 The garbage collection during the A requests is expected, both because of domain specific knowledge about what type A requests are, but also from the